 Apa broke his own record by reaching the summit of Everest for the 19th time on May 21, 2009.
 He was a member of The Eco Everest Expedition, led by Bill Burke, whose purpose was to raise awareness about climate change.
 The team brought down five tons of mountain trash that included parts of a crashed helicopter, tin cans, and climbing material.
 On this expedition, a friend and fellow Sherpa, Lhakpa Nuru, was swept away in an avalanche on May 7, 2009.

 Apa again broke his own record by reaching the summit of Everest for the 21st time on May 11, 2011.

-On April 2012, he successfully lead the first expedition to complete the Great Himalaya Trail, a 1,700-kilometre (1,050-mile) trek spanning the entire length of the Nepalese Himalayas.
-The Great Himalaya Trail is considered to be one of the world’s most difficult treks.
+On April 2012, he successfully led the first expedition to complete the Great Himalaya Trail, a 1,700-kilometer (1,050-mile) trek spanning the entire length of the Nepalese Himalayas.
+The Great Himalaya Trail is considered one of the world’s most difficult treks.
 Sherpa and three companions set off in January on the Climate Smart Celebrity Trek, an expedition promoting tourism and highlighting the effects of climate change.
 The adventurers set out from the shadow of the world’s third-highest peak, Mount Kanchenjunga, in the east and finished at Nepal’s border with Tibet in the west, 20 days ahead of schedule.
 Along the way they traversed some of the world’s most rugged landscapes, ascending beyond 6,000 meters (19,600 feet).
-Dawa Steven Sherpa, a member of the expedition who has climbed Everest twice, said the group found mountain communities that rely on subsistence farming were suffering the effects of climate change.
+Dawa Steven Sherpa, a member of the expedition who has climbed the Everest twice, said the group found mountain communities that rely on subsistence farming were suffering the effects of climate change.